Exodio/Software-University-SoftUni/Programming HTML & CSS Course/README.md

 FOR THE COURSE
 =
-- The aim of the course "HTML & CSS" is to pass basic knowledge of web technologies and in particular introduction to HTML5 and CSS3.

-- Gain basic knowledge in web development, web browsers, HTML / CSS / DOM development tools and develop practical skills in using the language for describing web content (HTML) and the language for styling web content (CSS).
+- Gain basic programming knowledge of web technologies and in particular HTML5 and CSS3, web browsers, DOM development tools and develop practical skills in using the language for describing web content (HTML) and the language for styling web content (CSS).

 - The basic HTML tags, paragraphs, lists, tables, forms, controls and semantic HTML tags are studied.
 Emphasis is placed on basic CSS selectors and styles, working with classes, presentation rules, positioning rules, and layout in CSS.
 The latest innovations of the HTML5 and CSS3 standards are covered.